mtelek/ft_transcendence/README.md

 - Implemented the lobby system: create/join named game rooms/lobbies
 - Contributed to the database schema: added friendship and match records, ensured schema integrity, and maintained migrations
 - Implemented and tested HTTPS/TLS for secure connections in both development and production
+- Implemented HTTPS for production: OpenSSL certificate generation baked into the Docker build step; Nginx-style port forwarding from 80 → 443
 - Tested and fixed all features across Chrome, Brave, and Firefox; documented the Google chunck loading limitation
 - Collaborated with Matthias on remote player reconnection logic and disconnection handling
 - Built the match history API, history UI component, and real-time Socket.IO handler for live updates